mattarderne/rdrn.dev/_READMEE.md

 - [ ] replace favicon.ico
 - [ ] setup sitemap.xml
 - [ ] weekly bit, articles, podcasts, twitter
-- [x] figure out photos for one per page blank
+- [ ] figure out photos JS
 - [ ] write a blog post
     - [ ]  work related
     - [ ]  outdoors related
-- [ ] figure out books
+- [ ] figure out book / bookshelf recommendations
 - [ ] figure out RSS feed
+- [ ] Blogs - do directly on HN
+    - Do a post with no link, text is body
+    - Show all posts on "blog" tab using https://github.com/jsomers/hacker-classics

 All absurd.design images used from [https://absurd.design/](https://absurd.design/)